Aliases for CRYAB Gene

 External Ids for CRYAB Gene

 Previous GeneCards Identifiers for CRYAB Gene

 Mammalian lens crystallins are divided into alpha, beta, and gamma families.
 Alpha crystallins are composed of two gene products: alpha-A and alpha-B, for acidic and basic, respectively.
 Alpha crystallins can be induced by heat shock and are members of the small heat shock protein (HSP20) family.
 They act as molecular chaperones although they do not renature proteins and release them in the fashion of a true chaperone; instead they hold them in large soluble aggregates.
-Post-translational modifications decrease the ability to chaperone.
 These heterogeneous aggregates consist of 30-40 subunits; the alpha-A and alpha-B subunits have a 3:1 ratio, respectively.
 Two additional functions of alpha crystallins are an autokinase activity and participation in the intracellular architecture.
 The encoded protein has been identified as a moonlighting protein based on its ability to perform mechanistically distinct functions.
 Alpha-A and alpha-B gene products are differentially expressed; alpha-A is preferentially restricted to the lens and alpha-B is expressed widely in many tissues and organs.
 Elevated expression of alpha-B crystallin occurs in many neurological diseases; a missense mutation cosegregated in a family with a desmin-related myopathy.
-Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2014]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2019]

 GeneCards Summary for CRYAB Gene

-UniProtKB/Swiss-Prot for CRYAB Gene
+UniProtKB/Swiss-Prot Summary for CRYAB Gene

 May contribute to the transparency and refractive index of the lens.
 Has chaperone-like activity, preventing aggregation of various proteins under a wide range of stress conditions.